Boy George: Memoirs

 HarperCollins published Boy George's first autobiography, Take It Like a Man, in 1995, co-written with Spencer Bright.
 Both the book and his solo album, Cheapness and Beauty, were released simultaneously and dealt with the same themes.
 Take It Like a Man was a best-seller in the UK.

 In 2005, Century published Straight, his second autobiography, this time co-written with author Paul Gorman.
 It was on The Sunday Times best-seller list for six weeks.
 Straight begins where Take It Like a Man had ended, though the two works are different in style, due to their different co-authors.
-All chapters in the 2005 book are titled, while chapters are only numbered in the 1995 work.

 O'Dowd's third memoir, Karma: My Autobiography, again ghost-written by Spencer Bright, was published first in the UK by Blink Publishing in November 2023, followed by the US publication in January 2024 by Mango Publishing.
 In a review of the book, The Guardian wrote: "This is George O'Dowd in all his exhausting glory."